Skip to main content

 A specimen in Herbarium with barcode

-The SDSU Herbarium dates back to 1881 and the foundation of South Dakota College.
-The herbarium was designated as the C. A. Taylor Herbarium in 1994 to honor Charles Arthur Taylor, Jr. who dedicated 40 years of his life to its maintenance and growth.
-A significant part of the herbarium is the many collections "Charlie" Taylor brought with him from the Ithaca, NY area and elsewhere.
-The herbarium at SDSU has grown to >60,000 accessions due largely to more recent floristic studies focused on such areas as the Black Hills National Forest, the Fort Pierre and Grand River National Grasslands and wetlands of the Prairie Pothole Region.
-We are in the early stages of specimen digitization, with >14,500 databased (none imaged) thus far.
+The herbarium dates back to 1881 and the foundation of South Dakota College.
+It was designated as the C. A. Taylor Herbarium in 1994 to honor Charles Arthur Taylor, Jr. who dedicated 40 years of his life to its maintenance and growth.
+A significant part of the herbarium is the many collections "Charlie" Taylor brought with him from the Ithaca, New York area and elsewhere.
+The herbarium at SDSU has grown to over 60,000 accessions due largely to more recent floristic studies focused on such areas as the Black Hills National Forest, the Fort Pierre and Grand River National Grasslands and wetlands of the Prairie Pothole Region.
+We are in the early stages of specimen digitization, with over 14,500 databased (none imaged) thus far.

 Collection Statistics